Kelsey Graham by Kelsey Graham

 bird-dog

 Begin in a quadruped position with your core engaged.
 Slowly raise one arm and the opposite leg to torso height.
 Your hips and shoulders should continue facing the floor.
-Slowly lower and repeat for 10-15 repetitions or hold the top position for 15-30 seconds.
+Slowly lower and repeat for 10 to 15 repetitions or hold the top position for 15 to 30 seconds.
 Repeat one to three times on each side.

-Ramp it Up: Instead of the typical flexion and extension seen with this move, try a lateral bird dog.
-Once you reach the top position with the arm and leg extended, move both appendages a few inches laterally.
+Ramp It Up: Instead of the typical flexion and extension seen with this move, try a lateral bird dog.
+Once you reach the top position with the arm and leg extended, move both limbs a few inches laterally.
 This will dramatically increase the core challenge.
-Slowly return to the extended position and repeat for one to three sets of 10-15 repetitions.
+Slowly return to the extended position and repeat for one to three sets of 10 to 15 repetitions.

 Low-back pain is a common and debilitating condition.
 With a proper routine, you can strengthen your core and gluteal muscles and reduce your injury risk.
 This workout can be performed with nothing but your body weight—at home, in the gym or at the office.
 To further protect your low back, maintain an upright, engaged posture while on the job and avoid staying in any one position for too long.